Phykro12/json-creator/docs/index.md

 ## About Minecraft Json Creator

-Minecraft Json Creator is a simple tool that can help you write commands such as /tellraw, /title and so on.
+Minecraft Json Creator is a simple tool that can help you write commands such as /tellraw and /title.

 ## Features